okta/okta-aspnet/README.md

 ASP.NET automatically populates `HttpContext.User` with the information Okta sends back about the user.
 You can check whether the user is logged in with `User.Identity.IsAuthenticated` in your actions or views.

-## Using Okta with ASP.NET Core MVC
+## Using Okta with ASP.NET Core

-For step-by-step instructions, visit the **[Okta ASP.NET Core MVC quickstart](https://developer.okta.com/quickstart/#/okta-sign-in-page/dotnet/aspnetcore)**.
+For step-by-step instructions, visit the **[Okta ASP.NET Core quickstart](https://developer.okta.com/quickstart/#/okta-sign-in-page/dotnet/aspnetcore)**.
 The quickstart will guide you through adding Okta login to your ASP.NET application.

 ### Usage example